GreyZ80/Phantom-Clock-for-24-pin-EPROM-or-ROM-socket-using-DS1215-or-DS1315/README.md

 - 2716  (2Kx8) EPROM for copies of Boot ROM
 - 28C16 (2Kx8) EEPROM for copies of Boot ROM
 - 2732  (4Kx8) used for custom software (like BigTMon) that needs more space
-- MCM76866  (8Kx8) can be used with modifications to the CPU board.
-(Not tested)
+- MCM76866  (8Kx8) can be used with modifications to the CPU board (Not tested)

 J4 in the schematic brings out A11 of the EPROM.
 This is only needed when a 4K EPROM is used in the Model II (because otherwise only the upper part of the 4K is accessable.)

+***
 ### PCB

 The PCB uses two pin header rows to connect to the original 24 pin socket for the EPROM.
 The pins of these are slightly thinner to fit the socket and have a slightly broader base.
 In order to minimise height, I used larger hole for the pins which allow the base to fall inside of the PCB board.
 Within Kicad a modification to the footprint is made.
 Pad diameter 2.3mm, hole diameter 1.9mm.\
-When soldering the header, fixate them using a 24 pin machined socket.
+When soldering the header, fixate them using a breadbord or a 24 pin machined socket.

 <img width="100"  alt="Pin modification" src="https://github.com/user-attachments/assets/30f198d3-6715-4644-84d4-9cf801729044" />
 <img width="175"  alt="Pin fixation" src="https://github.com/user-attachments/assets/b7c87914-1e98-40cb-a534-51978a20e64f" />
 <img width="93"  alt="Pin fixation" src="https://github.com/user-attachments/assets/463aeb7d-7145-4c7a-88f9-c80884135d60" />

 The crystal for the clock can be placed on the top side (inside of the clock chip socket), or on the backside.
-This is preferred, but pay attention to the socket bridges.
+The top side is preferred, but pay attention to the socket bridges.
 Verify before soldering.

 An angled header is used for connection of the back-up battery.
 Of course direct soldering of two wires to the board can be done as well.
-Two wires (red and black) are soldered to the battery, after which it is encapsuled in a hear shrink.\
+Two wires (red and black) are soldered to the battery, after which it is encapsuled in a heat shrink.\
 Jumper J4 adds the option of using a 4K Eprom (2732) in the Model II.
 By default the 2 pins of the jumper are connected by a bridge.
 When using a 2732 break the bridge and connect pin 1 to a wire running to the select (external A11 source) for the upper 16K address space of the Eprom.

 <xximg width="300"  alt="Phantom 3D" src="https://github.com/user-attachments/assets/2a1b5b65-4790-4255-b56e-8ebb8b457758" />